awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-dashboard.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SourceEntity`  <a name="cfn-quicksight-dashboard-sourceentity"></a>
 The entity that you are using as a source when you create the dashboard\.
-In `SourceEntity`, you specify the type of object you're using as source\.
+In `SourceEntity`, you specify the type of object that you want to use\.
 You can only create a dashboard from a template, so you use a `SourceTemplate` entity\.
 If you need to create a dashboard from an analysis, first convert the analysis to a template by using the `CreateTemplate` API operation\.
 For `SourceTemplate`, specify the Amazon Resource Name \(ARN\) of the source template\.
-The `SourceTemplate`ARN can contain any AWS account; and any QuickSight\-supported AWS Region;\.
+The `SourceTemplate`ARN can contain any AWS account; and any QuickSight\-supported AWS Region\.
 Use the `DataSetReferences` entity within `SourceTemplate` to list the replacement datasets for the placeholders listed in the original\.
 The schema in each dataset must match its placeholder\.
 *Required*: No
 *Type*: [DashboardSourceEntity](aws-properties-quicksight-dashboard-dashboardsourceentity.md)